lailvlong/PPNet/README.md

 # PPNet
 Official codes of PPNet: Prospective Prototypical Network for 3D Few-Shot Class-Incremental Learning

-Codes will be available soon.
+Our paer is currently under-rewivewed.
+The codes will be available soon.